White Rock BC Best Dog Walking Routes

 Seasonal Restrictions and Pet-Friendly Guidelines

-White Rock’s beautiful coastline draws locals and wildlife throughout the year, so we’ve established rules that keep everyone safe during your dog walks.
-Summer months mean no dogs on the Promenade, but from October to March you can enjoy leashed walks along this scenic route.
+White Rock’s beautiful coastline draws locals and wildlife throughout the year.
+Summer months mean no dogs on the Promenade, but from October to March, you can enjoy leashed walks along this scenic route.
 East Beach doesn’t allow dogs during busy season, though other waterfront spots welcome leashed pets.
 Our tip: Ruth Johnson Park gives your dog year-round off-leash freedom in specific zones.
 Whether you’re walking the Bay’s shoreline or neighbourhood streets, keeping dogs leashed protects local wildlife while letting everyone enjoy White Rock’s natural beauty.

 Trail Lengths and Difficulty Levels for Every Dog